openshift-labs/learn-katacoda/introduction/getting-started/5routes.md

 ## Task: Creating a Route

 Fortunately, creating a _Route_ is a pretty straight-forward process.
-You just click the "Create Route" link displayed against the application on the _Overview_ page.
+You just click the *Create Route* link displayed against the application on the _Overview_ page.

 ![No route](../../assets/introduction/getting-started/5no-route.png)

-By default OpenShift is configured to create the _Route_ based on the _Service_ name being exposed and the _Project_ where the application lives, adding a common subdomain configured at the platform level.
+By default, OpenShift is configured to create the _Route_ based on the _Service_ name being exposed and the _Project_ where the application lives, adding a common subdomain configured at the platform level.
 In our scenario, we have:

 **https://[[HOST_SUBDOMAIN]]-8443-[[KATACODA_HOST]].environments.katacoda.com**.